jbasen/Crestron-Shelly/README.md

 # Crestron-Shelly

+NOTE - This software is temporarily unavailble.
+A new version will be updated shortly

 The modules in the demo program allow a Crestron 3 or 4 Series Processor to integrate with Shelly 1, Shelly 1PM, and Shelly 2.5 relays as well as the Shelly EM energy monitor.